Connect

 nEMU might not help you with the GPU passthrough thing, nor with the most esoteric of QEMU use cases, but it does make it a cinch to create, configure, monitor, manage, and (just as important) change VMs.

 With this as preamble, let’s put nEMU to work.
-First we gotta get it.
-Let’s assume you've already installed Flox.
-If you haven’t, you can easily download, install, and play along at home.
+First, install the necessary tools.
+This guide assumes you have already installed Flox.
+If you haven’t, you can easily download, install, and follow along.

 Second, we need to create a new Flox environment.
 For simplicity’s sake, I’m going to do this in the ~/sandbox directory where most of my VMs live.
 Once I change into this directory, I type: